Social Work (PhD)

 After admission to candidacy, students proceed to propose, complete and defend their dissertations.
 The dissertation must represent independent research and should be based on original research questions or hypotheses.

 This process includes a) a concept paper, b) a formal proposal, and c) conducting the research and writing the dissertation.
-Dissertation committees have at least five members, one of whom is from the University of Kentucky.
+Dissertation committees have at least four members, one of whom is from outside the Kent School.